 His work is focused on the social aspect of architecture together with a focus on generous shapes and colours.
 As an anthropology enthusiast, he has found himself shooting more and more with people lately, as well as focusing on portraits.
 Nevertheless, architectural details remain in the background of every single picture.

 Marien Hvala is a French photographer based in Paris.
 He mostly shoots events and architecture, which he shares on Instagram via his two profiles: @marienhvala.mnml & @marienhvala.
 His architectural photography is distinguished by its very minimalistic, extremely "clean" and aesthetically pleasing design.

 7. François Guillemin

 François Guillemin is an architectural and interior design photographer based in Paris.
-He studied architectural photography and the history of the art and furniture at Ecole Boulle.
+He studied architectural photography and the history of art and furniture at Ecole Boulle.

 8. Fabrice Dunou